-Sub brands Dublin Coastal Trail Logos The Dublin Coastal Trail is one of our sub brands.
+Sub brands Dublin Coastal Trail The Dublin Coastal Trail is one of our sub brands.
 It features a variant logo, but applies the same rules of typography, colour, imagery and tone of voice as the Master brand.
-It is applicable only to industries and businesses located along the coastline.
-To download the Dublin Coastal Trail logos, and for usage terms and conditions, click here.
+It is applicable to industries and businesses located specifically along the coastline.
+For more information on the Coastal Trail click here.